 - Prepare the driver ZIP that matches the target model or virtual platform.

-Create the OS Bundle
+Step 8 – Create the OS Bundle

 - In Provision, click Create OS Bundle.

-PXE Prerequisites
+Install PXE

 - Confirm that the target endpoint can reach the Provision satellite for PXE boot.
 If it is on another subnet, configure the DHCP relay or IP helper.